Random Access Memories: Composition

-"Touch" features lyrics written and performed by Paul Williams.
-Daft Punk noted that the song is the most complex piece on the record, being composed of over 250 elements.
+"Touch" features lyrics and vocals by Paul Williams.
+Daft Punk said it was the most complex piece, comprising more than 250 different elements.
+It was composed with Williams's frequent collaborator Chris Caswell, who arranged a counter-melody for the string accompaniment.
 As Pitchfork observed, "the song warps and bends, floating through genres, epochs, and emotions with a sense of hallucinatory wonder" and recalls the Beatles song "A Day in the Life".
-In Rolling Stone, Will Hermes observes, "It's completely ridiculous.
+In Rolling Stone, Will Hermes wrote: "It's completely ridiculous.
 It's also remarkably beautiful and affecting."
-Louis Lepron of Kombini believed the multitude of styles and science fiction aesthetics on the track is an homage to musical films including Phantom of the Paradise, the soundtrack of which Williams had composed.
-The song's opening is a specific reference to a scene in the film in which the title character's voice is gradually enhanced in a studio booth.
-De Homem-Christo stated that "Touch" is "like the core of the record, and the memories of the other tracks are revolving around it."
+Louis Lepron of Kombini saw the multitude of styles and science fiction aesthetics as a homage to musical films including Phantom of the Paradise, the soundtrack of which Williams had composed.
+The opening references a scene in the film in which the title character's voice is gradually enhanced in a studio booth.
+De Homem-Christo said "Touch" is "like the core of the record, and the memories of the other tracks are revolving around it".

-"Get Lucky" is the second song on the album to feature Pharrell Williams, who clarified that the title phrase does not simply refer to a sexual act, but to the potential fortune of finding chemistry with another person.
-When he had first heard the song, Pharrell Williams said it evoked the image of a "peachy color[ed]" sunrise on an exotic island.
-Daft Punk discussed the concept of the song "Beyond" with Paul Williams, who then translated the ideas into lyrics for it.
-The track begins with an orchestral string section and timpani before settling into what NME called "reupholstered Warren G 'Regulate' grooves".
-Stevenson similarly described "Beyond" as "a lot like the sample used in Nate Dogg and Warren G's ‘Regulate’", Michael McDonald's song "I Keep Forgettin'", which he noted as "no bad thing", and stated that the vocoder-affected lyrics detail "the existential world beyond oceans and mountains – a land beyond love."
+"Get Lucky" features more vocals from Pharrell Williams.
+Williams said the title phrase did not refer simply to sex, but also the potential of finding chemistry with another person.
+When he first heard the song, Williams said it evoked the image of a "peachy color[ed]" sunrise on an exotic island.
+Daft Punk discussed the concept of the song "Beyond" with Paul Williams, who translated the ideas into lyrics.
+It begins with an orchestral string section and timpani before settling into what NME called "reupholstered Warren G 'Regulate' grooves".
+Stevenson described "Beyond" as "a lot like the sample used in Nate Dogg and Warren G's ‘Regulate’", Michael McDonald's song "I Keep Forgettin'", which he said was "no bad thing".
+He said the vocoded lyrics detail "the existential world beyond oceans and mountains – a land beyond love".